apigee/iloveapis2015-jwt-jwe-jws/Readme.md

 ## License

-This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
+This material is Copyright 2015, 2016 Apigee Corporation, and Copyright 2017 Google Inc.
+It is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

 ## About Building